Emotiv/cortex-example/unity/README.md

 ## Change log

+[19 Apr 2021]
+- Support new channel BateryPercent of "dev" stream which introduced from 2.7.0
+- Fix some bugs related to data buffer and cortexclient at unity-plugin

 [12 May 2020]
 - Subscribe data streams: EEG, Motion, Performance Metric, Device information
 - Supports EPOC, EPOC+, EPOC X and Insight.